Pranavvv12/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
-clone the repository to thea idea. start a new inside the project folder
+Clone the repository to thea idea. start a new inside the project folder.

 ### STEP 2:
-type the appropriate code for your table and provide appropriate datatypes to the columns
+Type the appropriate code for your table and provide appropriate datatypes to the columns.

 ### STEP 3:
-create a report about project in readme.md file and upload the django-orm-app folder to your remote repository
+Create a report about project in readme.md file and upload the django-orm-app folder to your remote repository.

 ## PROGRAM
 ```python